Ketones in Urine: 14 Causes with Treatment

 13. COVID-19

-People infected with COVID-19 may experience increased levels of ketones in their urine as the body is forced to break down fat stores for energy.
+People infected with COVID-19 may experience increased levels of ketones in their urine as the body is forced to break down fat energy stores.

 In some cases, this can be severe, resulting in ketoacidosis, a dangerous condition where the body cannot effectively process the ketones in the urine.